Levi-Smokrovic/Levi-Smokrovic/README.md

 | [minotes](https://github.com/Levi-Smokrovic/minotes) | A notes app with reminders and peer-to-peer sync.
 JavaScript. |
 | [levi-smokrovic.github.io](https://levi-smokrovic.github.io/) | My portfolio site. |

-My App Store apps are closed source, so the easiest place to see finished work is the [portfolio site](https://levi-smokrovic.github.io/).
+My iOS apps are closed source, so the easiest place to see finished work is the [portfolio site](https://levi-smokrovic.github.io/).

 ---